dwh452/pek/README.md

 # About:

 The private key is a random 256-bit value (represented by the variable 'k').
-#he public key is the secp256k1 generator point multiplied by the private key (represented by the variable 'P').
+The public key is the secp256k1 generator point multiplied by the private key (represented by the variable 'P').

 The shared key (see the 'sk' variable in ENCRYPT() and DECRYPT()) is derived using ECDH (Elliptic Curve Diffie-Hellman) Key Exchange.
 An ephemeral private/public key pair is